Research Security Program

 Export Control Training

-Researchers on sponsored awards who perform research and development involving export-controlled technologies will soon be required to complete export control training.
 The Export Control Officer and Sponsored Projects Services monitor terms and conditions to identify researchers who have this training requirement.
+This requirement stems from National Security Presidential Memoradum-33 (NSPM-33) and is enacted by federal agencies.

 The UO uses the Collaborative Institutional Training Initiative (CITI) to administer the required training.
 Download our step-by-step guide for adding the Export Compliance Course.
 You're also welcome to email us, and we can add it for you.
 The course will take approximately 30 minutes to complete.